RosaleeKnight/project-list/README.md

 # ⭐ This is an complete list of all my projects and content.
-For anyone interested in what I've been up to this list is ordered alphabetically by name with a link to the repo page or live page if availiable, a short description of each project.
-A type icon comes before the name with ( 🎮 Game) ( 🖱️ Website or Webpage) or ( 💻 Downloadable File or Program).
+For anyone interested in what I've been up to this list is ordered alphabetically by name with a link to the repo page or live page if availiable and a short description of each project.
+<p> Legend: </p>
+<p> 🎨 Art or Graphic </p>
+<p> 💻 Downloadable File or Program
+<p> 🎮 Game </p>
+<p> 🖱️ Website or Webpage </p>

 -----
 # 🖱️ Calculator